Chickapea Mushroom Ragu Gluten Free Pasta

 - Soak the dried chanterelle mushrooms in 1-1/2 cups hot water.
 Make sure the mushrooms are covered in the water.
 Let soak for at least 30 minutes.
 Set aside and save the mushroom liquid.

 - In a small pan, heat the mushroom liquid to a simmer and reduce to half.

-- Over medium-high, heat 2 Tbsp clarified butter and 1 Tbsp olive oil in a large fry pan.
+- Heat 2 Tbsp clarified butter and 1 Tbsp olive oil in a large fry pan over medium high heat.
 Add all the mushrooms and cook for 4 minutes, stirring frequently.